eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 	of their components" \cite[\S5, pp. 174]{Tate2014}.
 + "Numeric operations between different types of numbers auto-promote"
 	\cite[\S5, pp. 174]{Tate2014}.
++ Multiple variables can be concurrently assigned unique values, as long as the structures on the left-hand side (LHS) and right-hand side (RHS) are the same \cite[\S5, pp. 175]{Tate2014}.
++ In a dictionary, for each of its key-value pair, or (key, value) pair, the type of the key must also be the type of the value \cite[\S5, pp. 175]{Tate2014}.

 ##	Advantages of *Julia*